-This section provides advice on how to structure, characterize and illustrate uncertainties, following the BU approach, to pave
+This section provides advice on how to structure, characterize and illustrate uncertainties to pave the way to a comprehensive assessment of numerical uncertainties.
+When a Bottom-up approach is applied, the following specifics are to be taken into consideration:

-- Basic uncertainties may affect "very different processes very differently" - Uncertainties may be different for alternative models (for the same process) - There is a hierarchy of models, and up-scaling is a clear challenge.
-Model reduction is a potential solution, which may also include machine learning applications.

-Uncertainties identified within the UMAN work package activities include:

-Uncertainties related to material characteristics of the technical components used for the primary containment of the repository system, i.e. the Engineered Barrier System (EBS), with containers, backfill, cementitious enforcements, seals and plugs, etc. Gelöscht: FEP
+- 191 Basic uncertainties may effect "very different processes very differently" - 192 Uncertainties may be different for alternative models (for the same process) - There is a hierarchy of models, and up-scaling is a clear challenge.
+Model reduction is a potential solution, which may also include machine learning applications. - 195 Uncertainties identified within the UMAN work package activities include: - 196 Uncertainties related to material characteristics of the technical components used for the primary containment of the - repository system, i.e. the Engineered Barrier System (EBS), with containers, backfill, cementitious enforcements, sealsand plugs, etc.